ucsd-ccbb/network_bio_toolkit/README.md

 description:

 This package includes functions to help you determine potential upstream regulators for a set of differentially expressed genes that you supply.
 It was inspired by Ingenuity System's [Ingenuity Upstream Regulator Analysis in IPA®](http://pages.ingenuity.com/rs/ingenuity/images/0812%20upstream_regulator_analysis_whitepaper.pdf).

-Our create_graph module will help you load all of the networks you need for this analysis into networkx graph representations.
-Our stat_analysis package will calculate p-value and z-score statistics for each potential upstream regulator to determine each one's relevance to your input data set. stat_analysis also includes functions that display information about significant regulators as pandas dataframes or visJS2jupyter networks.
+workflow:

+- Integrate set of differentially expressed (DE) genes with a user-specified interactome.
+Interactome may be loaded from NDEX (no downloading required)
+- Seed genes for network analysis defined by user-specified significance cutoffs in DE gene file.
+User may select a number of options here, including whether to use gene symbol, or entrez id, and which columns to use for significance cutoffs and fold change cutoffs.
+- Network localization analysis of DE genes, using one of two methods.
+The first method, 'num_edges', calculates the number of edges contained in the subgraph composed of a sub-sampling of the DE genes, and compares to degree-matched, randomly selected genes.
+This method is similar to the number of edges p-value used in STRING-DB.
+The second method, 'LCC', calculates the size of the largest connected component in the DE genes subgraph, compared to degree-matached randomly selected genes.
+This method was used in Menche et al 2015 (http://science.sciencemag.org/content/347/6224/1257601).
+Sampling and randomization are repeated a user-specified number of times (we recommend > 100).
+Network localization allows for determining if the input seed gene set is more connected in the network than would be expected by chance, and thus likely representing an underlying biological mechanism/pathway.
+- Transcription factor (TF) enrichment enrichment calculations, using a hypergeometric test (calculates the log of the p-value)
+- TF activation state prediction, represented as a signed z-score.
+TFs assigned positive z-scores are activating, while negative z-scores are inhibiting.
+Significance of z-score indicates the confidence of the activation state prediction.
+- Visualization methods to pinpoint most significant activating and inhbiting TFs, display distribution of TFs as a histogram, and display individual TF-plus-downstream-target networks using visJS2jupyter.

-### Network Analysis Workflow
+### Heat Propagation and Clustering Analysis Workflow

 modules:
 - Heat2 (Python 2 compatible version)
 - Heat3 (Python 3 compatible version)

+description:

 This package provides tools to conduct an integrated network analysis of a set of differentially expressed genes.

-The workflow includes the following steps:
+workflow:

 - Integrate set of differentially expressed (DE) genes with a user-specified interactome.
 Interactome may be loaded from NDEX (no downloading required)
 - Seed genes for network analysis defined by user-specified significance cutoffs in DE gene file.
 User may select a number of options here, including whether to use gene symbol, or entrez id, and which columns to use for significance cutoffs and fold change cutoffs.